-We have two guinea pigs called Bubble and Squeak who spend most of the time out in their run in the gardens.
+We have two guinea pigs called Pip and Squeak who spend a lot of time out in their run in the gardens and take turns to live in the various classrooms on a rotational basis.
 They are looked after by all of the girls but mainly by special pet prefects in Year 6.
 They are handled on a daily basis and are incredibly calm amongst the girls.

 There are also three dogs that spend a lot of time at the school.
 Yogi is the oldest.
 He has been coming to the school for several years with our forest school practitioner.
 He is an incredibly patient and tender working Cocker Spaniel with energy to burn.
 The children spend time playing with him but he also listens to them read and can be extremely therapeutic for any who are feeling worried.
 His son, Monty, is learning from his father and is showing the same caring tendencies for the children.